How Businesses Can Retain Employees in the Gig Economy

 Much of that growth can be attributed to the rise of on-demand services like Uber, Lyft, Instacart, and others.
 These apps have opened the door for more than 3 million American workers to work part-time, and that labor market is expected to grow to nearly 8 million people in the next two years.
 Easy, part-time, episodic jobs provide hourly workers with a reliable (and flexible) source of income.

-These changes have intensified the restaurant labor landscape.
-On-demand apps offer employees freedoms that regular restaurant work does not.
-And as those services cut into the hourly workforce, it’s clear that restaurants need to make big changes if they want to reduce turnover and keep their top talent around.
+These changes have intensified the hiring landscape.
+On-demand apps offer employees freedoms that regular hourly might not.
+And as those services cut into the hourly workforce, your business needs to make some changes if you want to reduce turnover and keep their top talent around.

-Here are a few tips restaurant managers can keep in mind as they compete against the gig economy to keep great employees:
+Here are a few tips you can keep in mind as you compete against the gig economy to keep great employees:

 Position Your Company as the Employer of Choice

 On-demand apps make it easy for workers to find quick jobs and make money on-the-fly with flexible schedules, something that has become extremely important to millennial workers.
-So how can restaurants compete?
-The answer: by taking their operations mobile.
+So how can your business compete?
+The answer: by taking your operations mobile.

 Moving away from old-school systems into mobile scheduling and training solutions will provide your employees easy access to schedules and a much more flexible way to complete their onboarding and continual training courses.